FlagrantGarden/site/content/cultivation.md

 ## Build Out, Not Up

 Developing small pieces of rules and mods and subsystems and publishing them early and often and releasing them with permissible licensing means more people can adopt, mod, and build more cool shit more quickly.
+Write content for your thing or any thing, scrawl adventures and supplements and hooks and whatever incites you to _make_.
 The point isn’t to build One Perfect System and align behind it, it’s to plant a thousand gardens and loose a thousand gardeners to cultivate cool shit.

 ## Fuck Hierarchies

-Be suspicious of anyone claiming to own these ideas and practices or make themselves synonymous with this or any others.
+Be suspicious of anyone claiming to own these or any ideas and practices or make themselves synonymous with them.
-Build infrastructure to help the community grow and change and publish cool shit.
+Build infrastructure to help the scene grow and change and publish cool shit.
-Provide mutual aid wherever possible - with cash, support, words, labor, whatever you’ve got.
+Provide mutual aid wherever possible--with cash, support, words, labor, whatever you’ve got.
 When you find fortresses in the scene, breach them and break the fucking gates.
 Seek to empower and raise the folks around you, make their names bigger than yours.
 If you find a bigoted or fascist or abusive motherfucker, push them out of the spaces you occupy and repudiate their shit.